marciopintomotta/AWS_Lakehouse_Spark_Glue_S3_Athena_STEDI_Step_Trainer_Sensors/README.md

  * AWS Glue Studio jobs (Python, and Spark) to make data transformacion
  * AWS Athena - verify Glue job querying the created/transformed data in each data zone

- The lakehouse solution is bult using 3 data zones (Landing, Trusted, Curated) and a set of Glue jobs, which transform and move the data through the zones according to the requirements.
+ The lakehouse solution is bult using 3 data zones (Landing, Trusted, Curated) on AWS S3 and a set of Glue jobs, which transform and move the data through the zones according to the requirements.

 ## Project Requirements